isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

 1. From the Workbook creation panel, select an Analysis Type (i.e., Bar Chart, Histogram, Scatter Plot, Violin Plot, Cubby Hole Plot, SeqPeek, OncoPrint or OncoGrid).

-  * **Analysis Type Description**
+   **Analysis Type Description**

     - **Bar Chart** - This chart is used to plot a single categorical feature for one or more cohorts.
 It generates vertical lines to represent the type of data being used.
-The X axis shows categorical information being used while the other y axis,  displays categorical data chosen in the edit analysis settings.
+The X axis shows categorical information being used while the other axis (Y axis) displays categorical data chosen in the edit analysis settings.

     - **Histogram** - This chart is used to plot a single numerical feature for one or more cohorts.
 It generates vertical lines to represent the type of data being used.
-The X axis shows numerical information being used while the other y axis,  displays numerical data chosen in the edit analysis settings.
+The X axis shows numerical information being used while the other axis (Y axis) displays numerical data chosen in the edit analysis settings.

-    - **Scatter Plot** - This chart is used to plot two numerical features (x & y axis) for one or more cohorts.
+    - **Scatter Plot** - This chart is used to plot two numerical features (X & Y axis) for one or more cohorts.
 Can also color code points by a single categorical feature.

-    - **Violin Plot** - This chart is used to plot a categorical feature on the x-axis versus a numerical feature on the y-axis.
+    - **Violin Plot** - This chart is used to plot a categorical feature on the X axis versus a numerical feature on the Y axis.
 Points in the plot can be colored by another categorical feature.

-    - **OncoPrint** - This chart is used to plot multiple genomic alterations (somatic mutation) events across a set of samples using color-coded glyphs.
-OncoPrint is developed and provided by cBioPortal.

-    - **OncoGrid** - This chart is used to visualize the top mutated genes across programs/projects and the number of cases affected.
-We are also able to view the mutation frequency, clinical data, data format types, number of gene sets and the number of cases affected.

     - **Cubby Hole Plot** - This chart is used to plot two categorical features.
 Boxes are colored by their related p-values.

     - **SeqPeek** - This visualization shows where somatic mutations have been observed on a linear representation of a specific protein.
 Each horizontal strip represents the protein, with data from different tumor types (aka cohorts or studies) shown stacked one on top of the other.

+    - **OncoPrint** - This chart is used to plot multiple genomic alterations (somatic mutation) events across a set of samples using color-coded glyphs.
+OncoPrint is developed and provided by cBioPortal.

+    - **OncoGrid** - This chart is used to visualize the top mutated genes across programs/projects and the number of cases affected.
+You can also view the mutation frequency, clinical data, data format types, number of gene sets and the number of cases affected.

     A researcher now has the option to make the axis logarithmic if the plot can display continuous numerical data for eg. mRNA expression levels.